simcard0000/dotfiles/README.md

 [^1]: Toggling dark/light mode was done by adapting this tutorial: [Windows Central - How to switch between Windows 10 light and dark modes on schedule automatically](https://www.windowscentral.com/how-switch-between-light-and-dark-colors-schedule-automatically-windows-10), and this "superuser" Stack Exchange question: [Setting a shortcut to trigger task scheduler](https://superuser.com/questions/57694/setting-a-shortcut-to-trigger-task-scheduler).
 [^2]: The [Colour Picker](https://learn.microsoft.com/en-us/windows/powertoys/color-picker) and the [Screen Ruler](https://learn.microsoft.com/en-us/windows/powertoys/screen-ruler) are utilities only offered through [Microsoft PowerToys](https://github.com/microsoft/PowerToys).

+### Files in this Repository

+* `.vscode/extensions.json` - a list of [VSCode](https://code.visualstudio.com/) extensions that I have currently installed, to be used as [recommendations](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions) in-app.
+* [sims-deep-pink](https://github.com/simcard0000/sims-deep-pink) - 💗 A dark theme for Mozilla products with pink highlights - this repository is specified as a submodule in `.gitmodules`.
+* `.bashrc` - config for the Bash shell environment.